awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 Your SMTP password is different from your AWS secret access key\.
 For more information about credentials, see [Types of Amazon SES credentials](send-email-concepts-credentials.md)\.

+**Note**
+SMTP endpoints are not currently available in Africa \(Cape Town\), Europe \(Milan\), Middle East \(Bahrain\)\.

 ## Obtaining Amazon SES SMTP credentials using the Amazon SES console<a name="smtp-credentials-console"></a>

-When you generate SMTP credentials by using the Amazon SES console, the Amazon SES console creates an IAM user with the appropriate policies to call Amazon SES and provides you with the SMTP credentials associated with that user\.
+When you use the SES workflow below to generate SMTP credentials by using the console, you are taken to the IAM console to create an IAM user with the appropriate policies to call Amazon SES and provides you with the SMTP credentials associated with that user\.

 **Requirement**
 An IAM user can create Amazon SES SMTP credentials, but the IAM user's policy must give them permission to use IAM itself, because Amazon SES SMTP credentials are created by using IAM\.
 Your IAM policy must allow you to perform the following IAM actions: `iam:ListUsers`, `iam:CreateUser`, `iam:CreateAccessKey`, and `iam:PutUserPolicy`\.
 If you try to create Amazon SES SMTP credentials using the console and your IAM user doesn't have these permissions, you see an error that states that your account is "not authorized to perform iam:ListUsers\."